 CNRFC Graphical QPF Products [Back to top]

-The graphics below display 6-hour, 24-hour, 72-hour and 120-hour QPF for the next 5 days for the CNRFC area of responsibility and 6-hour and 24-hour QPF for the next 3 days for the Weather Service Forecast Office (WFO) Hydrologic Service Areas (HSA).
+The graphics below display 6-hour (days 1 to 3), 24-hour, and 144-hour QPF for the next 6 days for the CNRFC area of responsibility and for the Weather Service Forecast Office (WFO) Hydrologic Service Areas (HSA).
 In most cases, this QPF is converted to basin Mean Areal Precipitation (MAP) and serves as input to our hydrologic models.

 QPF images are issued daily at 8:00 AM.
 During CNRFC winter operations (Oct 15 - Apr 15), images are updated again at 1:30 PM daily with additional issuances as needed during extended hours of operation.

 CNRFC Precipitation Verification Graphics [Back to top]

 National Precipitation Verification - The National Precipitation Verification Unit (NPVU) provided precipitation verification statistics for the conterminous United States through February 2012.
 Graphical continuous and categorical verification statistics were provided for each River Forecast Center area of responsibility, and included monthly and seasonal verification of 6-hourly QPF for day 1, and 24-hour verification for days 1, 2, and 3 at 4 km and 32 km grid resolution.
 The NPVU also provided an archive of observed precipitation for each RFC area in graphic image format (GIF).
 The verification services of the NPVU were suspended as of February 23, 2012.
 Contact information for obtaining archived data is available on the page.

 National QPF Guidance Products [Back to top]